This tutorial has two parts: Part 1 | Part 2

-- You can use Screen Arrangement components to specify screen layouts other than just placing components one under the other.
+- You can use Layout Arrangement components to specify screen layouts other than just placing components one under the other.

 - The Canvas component lets you draw on it.
 It can also sense touches and drags.

-Scan the following barcode onto your phone to install and run the sample app.
+Scan the following QR code onto your device to install and run the sample app.